ceejbot/no-more-unicorns/slides.md

 ## men over-state
 ## women under-state

-^ Remember that the candidate is *presenting themselves* as more junior than they are.
-The brash young guy who looks more senior probably *looks* that way but isn't-- culture has taught him to put himself forward.
-The women applying have been taught to understate their abilities.
+^ (Talk about the 2 cultures here.)
 You can't fix that part of the culture overnight, but you *can* teach yourself to remember it when you're evaluating candidates.

 ---